 The R/V Norseman traveled 450 nautical miles west from Resurrection Bay along the Kenai Peninsula coast, then crossed the Kennedy Entrance channel to Shuyak and Afognak islands.
 Along the way, the crew stopped to observe, document and collect shoreline trash.
 The expedition ended with an intensive cleanup of Hallo Bay in Katmai National Park, a remote area seeing an influx of debris from the 2011 Japanese tsunami.
 Four tons of ocean garbage were collected from just a 4-mile stretch of beach.

-Howard Ferren, Alaska SeaLife Center
+Howard Ferren, former director of the Alaska SeaLife Center

 Carl Safina, Blue Ocean Institute

 Katherine Schafer, Harker School, biology teacher